-Decking is a great way to update your garden – it’s low maintenance, hard-wearing and gives you somewhere to sit and relax or enjoy alfresco eating in the warmer weather.
+Decking is a great way to update your garden for summer – it’s low maintenance, hard-wearing and gives you somewhere to sit and relax or enjoy alfresco eating in the warmer weather.
 It’s also a perfect solution for covering up an ugly patio or awkward areas where grass won’t grow.

 Before you start

 Decide on the deck’s location.
 Will it be attached to the house or free-standing?
 Think carefully about the amount of sunlight and privacy available in the spot that you choose to site your deck.

 Decide on the size of the deck.
 Think about everything you’re intended to use it for: does it need to be big enough for a dining table and chairs?
 Use an online calculator to work out how much timber you’ll need.

 If the deck is next to your house, make sure it’s 150mm below the damp proof course, and remember not to cover up any air bricks.

 Ensure the fall of the deck frame is 1:100, running away from the house to aid water run off.
 The fall ratio tells you how sloped the decking needs to be – 1:100 means that for every metre of length, the deck must slope downwards by 10mm.
 For instance, a two-metre deck should slope enough to be 20mm lower at the far end.

 Ready to go?
 Read on for our expert guide!

 - Deck boards

 - Exterior-grade joist 47 x 150mm x 3m